asadgulyamov09-pixel/Cybersecurity-Roadmap/linux/Logging-and-Journalctl.md

 Logging is not only a technical feature.

 It is a critical security and compliance control that helps organizations reduce business risks.

+---

+# Monitoring vs Detection

+Monitoring is (watching activities).
+Usually SOC analysts do monitoring, and use monitoring tools like wireshark, and commands such as journalcts.

+Detection is (finding suspicios activity)
+Detection is when SOC analyst, GRC specialyst or another cyberguy detects something interesting, for example: failed logins.

+---

+# Audit evidence
+In cybersecurity and GRC, logs may become: audit evidence

+ They help prove:
+ monitoring exists
+ security controls are active
+ incidents can be investigated